 As noted in the "Membership in IPERS" section, IPERS cannot make payments directly to minors.
-If the member's beneficiary is a person who is younger than age 18 and is owed less than \$25,000, IPERS may make the payment to the minor's adult custodian.
-If a minor is owed \$25,000 or more, the death benefit must be paid to a court-ordered conservator or trustee.
-Alternately, if the minor will turn age 18 within the applicable time period for paying the death benefit, the minor can wait and apply upon turning age 18.
+If the amount to be paid to the minor is under \$25,000, payment may be made to an adult as custodian for the minor.
+If the amount is \$25,000 or more, the amount must be paid to a courtestablished conservator or trustee.
+Alternatively, if the minor will turn 18 within the applicable time period for making a distribution, the minor can wait and apply upon reaching age 18.
 Contact IPERS to ensure that waiting to claim a death benefit will not cause the death benefit to be forfeited.